-Pulsar Instruments donates 240 handheld thermometers to all schools in a Yorkshire based multi-academy trust17th nov 2021
+Pulsar Instruments donates 240 handheld digital thermometers to all schools in a Yorkshire based multi-academy trust.

 Ebor Academy Trust runs 24 schools on the Yorkshire Coast, in the East Riding and Hull and in Selby and York.
 They gratefully received the high-tech devices from Pulsar Instruments Plc, of the Evron Centre in John Street, Filey.